ahmedtq-1/AllWeatherNow/README.md

 2- It is recommended to start the flight with live weather or current weather checkbox unchecked (clear) and wait for 2 minute for live weather to be generated.

 3- Try to avoid using other visual effects scripts as it may conflict with each other and will not produce the best result.

+4-In case did not work automatically you can always go to plugins then flyWithLua and then reload all lua scripts.